000 a Earth Inwogro_min Freedom 000 Logobanner 25

 Micro and power turbines

-There is of course also a hydrogen combustion engine based on the Otto principle, its efficiency is around 35%, it is therefore better than a petrol engine, whose efficiency is around 28% and worse than a diesel engine that runs with an efficiency of around 40%.
-Lube oil consumption causes traces of carbon dioxide, carbon monoxide and hydrocarbons in the exhaust gas.
-However, the performance is lower than that of gasoline engines and there are a number of other problems, whose elimination are cumbersome and this makes to produce a hydrogen engine very expensive .
-The efficiency of a hydrogen combustion engine is significantly worse than that of fuel cell vehicles and electric cars with a drive battery, which have an efficiency of up to 90%.
-The electric motor is simply unbeatable.
+There is, of course, also a hydrogen combustion engine based on the Otto cycle principle.
+Its efficiency is around 35%, making it better than a gasoline engine, which is around 28% efficient, and worse than a diesel engine, which runs at approximately 40% efficiency.
+Lubricating oil consumption results in traces of carbon dioxide, carbon monoxide, and hydrocarbons in the exhaust.
+However, its performance is lower than that of gasoline engines, and there are a number of other problems that make a hydrogen combustion engine very expensive and complicated to solve.
+The efficiency of a hydrogen combustion engine is significantly lower than that of fuel cell vehicles and electric cars with a traction battery, which can achieve efficiency of up to 90%.
+In this respect, the electric motor is simply unbeatable.

 Conclusion:

-However, when implemented via a fuel cell, only 13% -15% of the original output of the electrical energy that was invested is achieved, which actually makes the fuel cell an absolute loser.
+However, when converted via a fuel cell, only 13%-15% of the original power of the electrical energy invested is achieved, which actually makes the fuel cell the absolute loser.

-In the whole “hydrogen discussion” we should also consider what would be if there were 200,000 in the air (busy day in the air) and 1.6 billion potential hydrogen bombs on the ground.
+With all this "hydrogen discussion," we should also consider what would happen if there were 200,000 potential hydrogen bombs in the air (a busy day in the air) and 1.6 billion on the ground.

-Of course, the producers say the gas tanks are safe, but gas vans continue to explode practically all the time, the last one again in Provence Zhejiang, China, with 19 deaths and 172 injuries.
+Of course, the producers claim the gas tanks are safe, but gas transports explode practically all the time; the most recent one just happened in the Zhejiang province of China, killing 19 and injuring 172.

-When I wrote my first writings in 2003, the idea of getting the combustion engines off the road and replacing vehicles powered by electric motors was almost anti-constitutional.
-In 2018, a politician postulated that the diesel would never disappear.
-My idea in this regard of building a network consisting mainly of solar thermal power plants met with little interest.
-In 2010, however, the idea was finally picked up that desert electricity would now be conducted to Europe via high-voltage direct current lines, and the Desertec Industry Initiative was born.
-By 2050, at least 15% of European electricity demand should be met by electricity from the Sahara.
-The Desertec Foundation played the first major role, the second a consortium from industry, energy and banking.
+When I first wrote my papers in 2003, the very idea of phasing out combustion engines and replacing them with electric vehicles was considered almost unconstitutional.
+As recently as 2018, a politician postulated that diesel would never disappear.
+My related idea of building a network consisting primarily of solar thermal power plants also met with little enthusiasm.
+But in 2010, the idea of transporting desert electricity to Europe via high-voltage direct current lines was finally taken up, and the Desertec Industrial Initiative was born.
+By 2050, at least 15% of European electricity demand was to be met by power from the Sahara.
+The Desertec Foundation played the first leading role, while the second was a consortium of industry, energy companies, and banks.

-But soon there were disputes, one group wanted to export energy straight away and the other wanted to first fully supplied the Mena countries (Middle East North Africa).
-2013 then the end, it is said to continue working on it, but so far nothing has happened.
-Withdrawn companies believe that the MENA region is one of the most politically unstable in the world, uneasy, with deficits in legal certainty, and with changing economic conditions. the politic should acting they say.
-There were certain approaches to this, but here the speech quickly seeped into the ground of, let's do it another time.
+But soon, a dispute arose: one group wanted to export energy immediately, while the other wanted to fully supply the MENA (Middle East and North Africa) countries first.
+Then, in 2013, the project was called off.
+They say they're continuing to work on it, but so far, nothing has happened.
+Companies that have left the MENA region believe it is one of the most politically unstable in the world, unstable, with deficits in legal certainty, and a changing economic environment, and that politics is the first priority here.
+There were some attempts to do this, but the talk quickly faded into the ground and we'll deal with it another time.

-The energy production costs of a PV system are between 8 and 14 cents / kWh, depending on the location in Germany.
-The cost of energy generation in solar thermal power plants in southern Spain is between 14 and 20 cents / kWh.
-This makes it clear: money rules the world against all reason.
+The energy production costs of a PV system in Germany, depending on the location, are between 8 and 14 cents/kWh.
+The costs of generating energy in solar thermal power plants in southern Spain are between 14 and 20 cents/kWh.
+The fact that a solar thermal system lasts four times longer and is then very easy to recycle is irrelevant.
+This makes it clear: Easy money rules the world, contrary to all reason.

 Desertec Plan Source: Desertec